Mahmoud23199/FawryPay-Integration-Serilog-ASP.NET-Core-API/README.md

 Overview:

-This project serves as a sample integration for handling online payments through FawryPay, a popular payment gateway.
+This project is a sample integration for handling online payments through FawryPay, a popular payment gateway.
 The API is designed to create a secure payment request for products or services using FawryPay’s SDK.

 Features:
 ASP.NET Core API with a PostFawry endpoint for initiating FawryPay payment requests.